We have been receiving a lot of interest lately from our clients regarding Chatbots, so this blog is written just for you.

 Major makeup retailer Sephora operates more than one chat-based service through Kik, which is a social messaging app popular with their target demographic.
 One provides a way for consumers to easily book appointments with beauty specialists in-store, while the other operates as a form of augmented reality allowing users to upload photos to find products with matching colors.

-Sephora’s approach is very typical of brands which wish to use Chatbots in the business to consumer role.
+Sephora’s approach is very typical of brands that wish to use Chatbots in the business to consumer role.
 Chatbots are functional and may guide consumers through a practical workflow, but in addition to providing a service, a great deal of attention is paid to creating an experience with their customers.
 Customer engagement is key.

 Starbucks - MyBarista